hirosystems/bitcoin-docker/README.md

 * install required dependencies
 * build the binarie

-A final, additional script creates the 'tar.gz' file containing the binary from which a release is created in the forked repo.
+A final, additional script creates the `tar.gz` file containing the binary from which a release is created in the forked repo.

 The Dockerfiles in this `bitcoin` repository downloads the OS-appropriate `tar.gz` file (`BTC_URL`).